eshwar-xlsx/OIBGRIP/README.md

 # OIBGRIP
-This repo is associated to the internship projects for Oasis Infobyte.
+This repo is associated to the rojects for Oasis Infobyte.